Plain English

 Head and Shoulders

-A Head and Shoulders is a chart pattern that looks like a person's head flanked by two shoulders—three peaks where the m…
+A head and shoulders is a chart pattern that looks like a person's head between two shoulders—three peaks where the midd…

 MACD